-Name:

-Clinical Site:

-Please explain your noncompliance grievance in detail.
-Be specific and give times, dates, etc. Attach additional comments or documentation if necessary.

-I understand that my comments will in no way jeopardize my standing in the Radiologic Science Program.
+Date: Name: Clinical Site: Please explain your noncompliance grievance in Attach additional comments or documentation if I understand that my comments will in no way jed Program.
+All information will be kept confidential. opardize my standing in the Radiologic Science Student signature TO BE COMPLETED BY THE RADIOLGIC SCI Date received: ENCE PROGRAM FACULTY Complaint Resolved?

-All information will be kept confidential.

-TO BE COMPLETED BY THE RADIOLGIC SCIENCE PROGRAM FACULTY Date received: Complaint Resolved?
 Yes No If yes, date student notified: Committee meeting date: If no, next action taken: